joakim/entofu/README.md

 Entofu falls between Base16 and Base32 in size efficiency, while only a fraction of the length.

-That makes it not suitable for large binaries if _size_ matters, but useful for smaller binaries like UUIDs and hashes, where the size is small and _length_ matters.
+That makes it not suitable for large binaries if _size_ matters, but useful for smaller binaries like UUIDs and hashes, where _length_ matters.

 ### Actual numbers

-The larger the binary, or the less padding is required, the higher the size efficiency, approaching the theoretical 1.777 × the input's size.
+The larger the binary, or the less padding is required, the higher the size efficiency of the output, approaching the theoretical 1.777× increase in size.

-UUIDs actually represent the worst case, with a padding of 16 unused bits in the last tofu.
-It is still smaller in size than the typical UUID.
+UUIDs actually represent the worst case, with the last tofu only encoding 2 bits.
+It is still smaller in size than the typical UUID string.
 In length, it is by far the shortest encoding.

 | Encoding         | Output                               | Length    | Size               |
 | ---------------- | ------------------------------------ | --------- | ------------------ |